Build Your Website In A Day

 HostGator is another great hosting provider.
 They offer a ton of website hosting options, 99.9% uptime guarantee, free SSL certificate, easy WordPress installs, and a free domain for a year!

 Step 2: Pick your Domain Name…

-After choosing a plan with Inmotion Hosting, you’ll be able to choose your domain name (which is FREE and included in your plan) or transfer one that you already have for free.
+After choosing a plan with a hosting provider, you’ll be able to choose your domain name (which is FREE and included in your plan) or transfer one that you already have for free.